glegoux/mdf/README.md

 - You can run the current exercise with a test `input<i>.txt` directly with the command `./answer.py < input<i>.txt`, but without using `local_print` function.
 This allows to do the exercises in any order, because the script `./launch` runs the exercises in ascending order, and stop as soon as an error (false reponse or syntax error ...) is found.
 - For each exercise, my solution is not the most efficient and relevant for performance.
 The goal of this competition is to find the solution the most quick to write, no always the most smart.

+## Test and Continous Integration

+This project uses Travis CI, see `./test/test.sh`.

 [example]: https://github.com/glegoux/mdf/blob/master/example.png "example"
 [mdf]: https://github.com/glegoux/mdf/blob/master/mdf.png "mdf"